Are you contemplating renting your house while living abroad or travelling the world? Sounds like a passive income dream come true.

 A little about me and my experience.

-I had a good tenant and could easily deal with any rental issues because I lived less less than 45-minutes away.
+I had a good tenant and could easily deal with any rental issues because I lived less than 45 minutes away.

 - If there was a leak, I arranged to get it fixed and met the plumber.